-ARPKD is an inherited disease, meaning it is passed on from parents to their children.
-It is caused by an abnormality – often called a mutation - in a gene called PKHD1.
+ARPKD is a genetic condition caused by a fault – often called a mutation - in a gene called PKHD1.
 We all have two copies of the PKHD1 gene, one from each of our parents.
-ARPKD only occurs when a child is conceived from parents who each pass on a copy of the PKHD1 gene.
+ARPKD occurs when a child is conceived from parents who both pass on a faulty copy of the PKHD1 gene.
 Very uncommonly, it can happen when a new mutation occurs in the PKHD1 gene, which means that at least one parent hasn’t passed on a faulty gene.

-Parents of children with ARPKD do not have the disease themselves because they each have one normal copy of the gene in addition to the mutated copy.
-They are often called ‘carriers’.
-The number of carriers in the general public is 1 in 70.
+Parents of children with ARPKD don’t have the disease themselves because they have one normal copy of the gene and one faulty copy.
+They’re often called ‘carriers’.
+About one in every 70 people in the general public is an ARPKD carrier.

-If both parents are carriers, the chance of a child inheriting the faulty gene from both parents is one in four (25 per cent).
-If the child receives only one copy of the mutated gene, they will not have ARPKD but will be a carrier of the disease.
-This pattern of inheritance is called ‘autosomal recessive’, and is shown in Figure 1.
+If both parents are carriers, the chance of a child inheriting the faulty gene from both parents (and therefore having ARPKD) is one in four (25%).
+If the child receives only one copy of the mutated gene, they won’t have ARPKD, but will be a carrier.
+This pattern of inheritance is called ‘autosomal recessive’, and is shown in figure 1.

 Figure 1: How ARPKD is inherited

 ARPKD is diagnosed when typical features and symptoms of the disease are present in the kidneys and liver.
 These features and symptoms are widely variable and can appear before birth, later in childhood or, more rarely, in adulthood.

 If ARPKD is suspected, investigations and tests will be carried out – such as blood tests and scans – to confirm the diagnosis.
 The usual type of scan used is an ultrasound.
 This uses soundwaves to make images of the inside of the body.
 Using ultrasound, a technician or doctor can spot cysts in the kidney and liver.